 3 Anticipate your readers’ questions.

-Improving writing involves putting yourself in your readers’ shoes.
+Improving writing involves putting yourself in your readers’ shoes (you could call it empathy).
 Do they have enough context to understand what you’ve written for them?
 If not, fill in the blanks.
 But . . .

 4 Don’t over-explain.

 If you’ve taken the time to organize your thoughts in advance, you should be able to keep things simple.
 The idea is to give readers just enough to understand what you’re communicating without overwhelming them with trivial details.
 If you find yourself getting in the weeds with more details than you need, look at each piece of information and ask whether it’s essential to help your reader understand your message.
 If not, get rid of it.

 We sometimes write like we talk, and that can be a good thing.
 It keeps our writing conversational (more on that in a moment.)
 But rambling, wordy writing makes your text hard to read, and it can make you sound as though you lack conviction.
 Start practicing these tips to improve your writing skills.

 5 Go easy on the prepositional phrases